ehkostyr/SU_Portfolio/README.md

 # SU_Portfolio

-Student Name:
-Elia Kostyrka
-SU ID:
+Student Name: Elia Kostyrka; SU ID: 961652487; E-mail: ehkostyr@syr.edu
-961652487
-E-mail:
-ehkostyr@syr.edu

 This repository holds the portfolio requirement deliverables for the Syracuse University MS in Applied Data Science program.
 Together they demonstrate achievement of the learning goals of the program.